brando90/ultimate-utils/tutorials_for_myself/my_wandb_uu/my_wandb_sweeps_uu/readme.md

 todo: use the hdb4 maml l2l main with sweeps for lr (and maybe optimizer?)

 idea/plan:
+- run a sweep of the above code without anything complicated
 - do `wandb.agent(sweep_id, function=train)`, pass args to train in this wandb.agent.
 Then make sure you get the right hp by doing wandb.config.lr etc. or the ones being tested.
 Put wandb.config.lr to args dict.
 In load_args, if sweeps put the args.lr = wandb.config.lr.
 Then train it.